 In this price range, commuting headphones will not be as feature-packed as the more premium models.
 They still deliver a good sound and great active noise isolation, capable of blocking the noise of a loud commute or flight.
 They're also comfortable and relatively compact.
 However, their build quality is a little less durable.

 In this price range, commuting headphones most likely have a passively isolating design.
-Good active noise canceling usually makes the headphones more expensive.
 They will still be enough for loud environments, like being on a train but won't be as efficient at reducing ambient noise as the higher-end headphones on this list.
 They're also not as durable or comfortable and struggle with audio reproduction.

-A few examples of headphones for commuting that didn't make the cut:
+A few examples of headphones that didn't make the cut:

 - Sennheiser PXC 550.
 Well-built, versatile headphones.
 Isolation is weaker than the QC 35 and the Zik 3.0.
 See our review